 What is considered a Valid Number?

 A valid phone number is considered a phone number where the combination of the Country Code, Area Code, and Phone Prefix all go together in the real world.
 For example the area code "101" does not exist inside the USA so the phone number combination of +1-101-xxx-xxxx will trigger the error message.

 What is considered an International Number

-If your default country code is +1 "USA" than any phone number outside the US will require you to prefix it with the international country code. otherwise Gazelle will automatically save the number with a +1 Country Code.
+Anything country code you add to a phone number that is different than your Gazelle account's default country code is considered an "International" number within your Gazelle account.
+For example: If your default country code is +1 "USA" than adding any phone number to your Gazelle account that is outside the US will require you to prefix it with the international country code; otherwise Gazelle will automatically save the phone number with a +1 Country Code.